-Interested in graphene investment?
+Interested in investing in graphene?
 Here’s an overview of a wide selection of publicly traded graphene companies from around the world.

-Many people are interested in graphene investment, but with the graphene industry still in its infancy, putting money into the space can be a risky endeavor.
+Many people are interested in investing in graphene, but with the graphene industry still in its infancy, putting money into the space can be a risky endeavor.
 After all, who’s to say which companies will go on to be successful and which will fall by the wayside?

 The so-called “wonder material” has many exciting characteristics, including conductivity.
-While graphene is made of some of the strongest material on earth, in some ways that’s a double-edged sword.
+But while graphene is made of some of the strongest material on Earth, in some ways that’s a double-edged sword.

-Because applications of graphene have the potential to spur advances in a variety of sectors — from solar cells to integrated circuits — it’s easy for companies to exaggerate their activities.
+For example, because applications of graphene have the potential to spur advances in a variety of sectors — from solar cells to integrated circuits — it’s easy for companies to exaggerate their activities.
 Indeed, the UK’s Financial Conduct Authority has warned in the past of scams concerning graphene.

 Graphene investment can also be tough simply because so many companies that focus on the material are private.
 While such companies may ultimately become public via an initial public offering or other means, there’s no guarantee of that happening.

-Companies are listed in alphabetical order and all have a market cap of over US$5 million.
-All information and data was accurate as of July 30, 2019.
+Companies are listed in alphabetical order and all have market caps of over US$5 million.
+All information and data was accurate as of January 14, 2020.

-Applied Graphene Materials has developed a proprietary “bottom-up” process for producing high-specification graphene.
-The company’s belief is in the graphene’s potential to enhance the characteristics of other materials.
+Applied Graphene Materials has created a proprietary “bottom-up” process for making high-specification graphene.
+It believes in graphene’s potential to enhance the characteristics of other materials.

 3. Comet Resources (ASX:COI)

-Australia-based Comet Resources has developed a graphene process utilizing its graphite mining operation in Springdale, Western Australia.
+Australia-based Comet Resources has developed a graphene process that utilizes its graphite-mining operation in Springdale, Western Australia.
 Its graphene product is created through an electrical exfoliation process.

-Comet Resources’ Springdale mining operations commenced in 2016, and currently extends over 220 square kilometers.
+Mining at Springdale commenced in 2016, and currently extends over 220 square kilometers.

 Leading graphene nanoplatelet producer Directa Plus’ products are designed for commercial applications such as textiles and composites.
 Based in Italy, Directa Plus claims it has developed patented graphene material that is both portable and scalable.

-First Graphene is an advanced materials company that’s looking to position itself in the lowest-cost quartile of global graphene suppliers.
-The company says it has developed an environmentally sound method of converting ultra-high-grade graphite into the lowest cost, highest quality graphene in bulk quantities.
+First Graphene is an advanced materials company that is looking to position itself in the lowest-cost quartile of global graphene suppliers.
+The company says it has developed an environmentally sound method of converting ultra-high-grade graphite into the lowest-cost, highest-quality graphene in bulk quantities.
 It is working with three Australian universities on developing graphene products and associated intellectual properties, including PureGRAPH, its graphene powder.

 First Graphene ultimately plans to be a vertically integrated graphene producer.
 Applications from its products extend to fire retardancy, energy storage and concrete, among others.

 As mentioned, many companies focused on graphene are private, and Grafoid is one of them.
-However, Focus Graphite’s close relationship with Grafoid (serving as a major shareholder) means that Focus investors have exposure to Grafoid.
-The company is therefore an option to consider for those looking for graphene investment.
+However, Focus Graphite’s close relationship with Grafoid — serving as a major shareholder — means that Focus investors have exposure to Grafoid.
+The company is therefore a graphene investment option to consider.

 Grafoid is a company principally engaged in a proprietary graphene development process that is economically viable.
-Its graphene process is applicable to both commercial and industrial scale demands.
-In 2019, Grafoid broadened its reach into 3D printing markets.
+Its graphene process is applicable to both commercial and industrial-scale demands.
+In 2019, Grafoid broadened its reach into the 3D printing market.